sariidouuu/sariidouuu/README.md

-# Hi there, I'm Olga! 👋
+# Hi there, I'm Olga

 I am a student at the **University of Macedonia**, Department of **Applied Informatics**.